Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 	- Removing unused software to limit unnecessary vulnerabilities.
 	- Keeping an up-to-date list of authorized users.

-6. A security analyst reviews documentation about a firewall rule that includes a list of allowed and disallowed network ports.They compare it to the current firewall to ensure no changes have
+6. A security analyst reviews documentation about a firewall rule that includes a list of allowed and disallowed network ports.They compare it to the current firewall to ensure no changes have been made.What does this scenario describe ?
+	Checking baseline configuration

+7. Fill in the blank: The security measure multi-factor authentication (MFA) requires a user to verify their identity <----> before accessing a system or network. in two or more ways

+8.